-When it comes to location, the highest average paycheck (approximately $69K annually) can be spotted in Denver, Colo.; the company's headquarter city of Broomfield, Colo. (about $62K), Richmond, Va. (around $44K), and Chicago, Ill. ($44K) are the next top-paying cities.
-Lawrence, Kan. is one of the lowest-paid cities, with earnings averaging $24K.
-By state, Noodles and Company employees make the most in Colorado, earning $61K per year on average.
+When it comes to location, the highest average paycheck (approximately $69K per year) can be spotted in Denver, Colo.; the company's headquarter city of Broomfield, Colo. ($62K), Chicago, Ill. ($60K), and Richmond, Va. (about $44K) are the next top-paying cities.
+At $24K, Lawrence, Kan. is home to some of the lowest pay in the country.
+By state, the highest pay levels are found in Colorado, where the average Noodles and Company employee makes around $61K annually.

 Years of Experience

 For those who claim five to nine years of work experience, pay on average amounts to $43K per year.
 When we consider tenure, a substantial portion of employees (43 percent) have been working for one to four years and make around $39K annually on average.